-Learn why Software as a Service is a cost-effective, secure solution for universities that want to streamline operations quickly without significant overhead.
+Learn why cost-effective, secure Software as a Service (SaaS) for universities is trending for higher education teams that want to streamline operations quickly without significant overhead.

 According to EdTech, “Flexibility, scalability, and mobility are driving more colleges to the cloud.”

 As part of that trend, many universities have begun adopting Software as a Service (SaaS) into their broader IT ecosystem.
 In fact, nearly 80 percent of universities have implemented SaaS applications, based on a survey by eCampus News.

 SaaS provides a seamless experience from the user’s perspective.
 University staff can simply log on to the system from a secure internet connection.
 Behind the scenes, SaaS vendors handle the infrastructure needed to keep their application running, updated, and safe - not your busy IT staff.

 For universities that want to expand their IT capabilities without breaking the budget, this is a compelling option.
 Let’s take a closer look at six benefits of SaaS for universities, so you can make a case for your next software purchase.

 It’s time to simplify.
 The EvoLLLution, a higher ed online newspaper, recommends that “Organizations should prioritize retiring legacy systems in favor of modern SaaS alternatives.”
 For universities juggling multiple homegrown systems, SaaS offers an opportunity to slowly untangle a complicated IT infrastructure, both by reducing its size and enabling more seamless integrations.

 For example, our client, Texas Tech University historically relied on a grant management system built by an in-house programmer.
 However, when that programmer moved on to a new opportunity, the maintenance of this tool began to fall apart.
 When they switched to a SaaS system, they no longer had to worry about who would manage the software.